TradeSkillMaster/LibTSMClass/README.md

 print(obj:GetValue()) -- 15
 ```

+## LuaLS Plugin

+A [plugin](LuaLSPlugin/LibTSMClassLuaLSPlugin.lua) for [LuaLS](https://github.com/LuaLS/lua-language-server) is provided to allow for better handling of classes defined with LibTSMClass.

 ## License and Contributes

 LibTSMClass is licensed under the MIT license.
 See LICENSE.txt for more information.
 If you would like to contribute to LibTSMClass, opening an issue or submitting a pull request against the [LibTSMClass Bitbucket project](https://bitbucket.org/tradeskillmasteraddon/libtsmclass) is highly encouraged.